 Set a patchpoint that will execute only once.

+'''

-tpatch [name=patchpoint-name] [[at] location-spec] eval expression tpatch [name=patchpoint-name] [[at] location-spec] goto location-spec name= patchpoint-name
+tpatch [name=patchpoint-name] [[at] location-spec] eval expression

+'''

 Insert an expression in the program that will be executed the next time the patchpoint is hit, then never executed again unless explicitly enabled.
-See "enable" on page 6-112.
+See "enable" on page 6-113.